 Students can select a pre option which is two periods a week.
 This is taught alongside the GCSE course and similar projects are offered to the year 9 students to give them a real flavour of the course ahead.
 Project titles are: What’s inside your head, Mask making, Insects, Imaginary buildings, Natural and manmade and Day of the Dead.
 We do not do the same project every year because we want to keep the staff feeling free to develop new, fresh and interesting new work to keep your interest to a maximum.
 Throughout the year the students will work in a wide range of media and developing knowledge of different media such as pencils, coloured pencils, pastels, paint, collage, wax, ink, clay, card, etc. They will be shown GCSE standard work and sketch books to inspire them and giving them an understanding of the standards.
 Term one and term two they will spend the time doing a two dimensional project but are given a free choice of media to select in the way that the GCSE students would be asked to.
 In term three they will do a making project using a wide range of media.
 It is recommended that any child taking Art obtains a sketch book from the shop at the school reception.
 A set of sketching pencils, coloured pencils, water colour paint and brushes will help with homework and classwork.

-Art and Design GCSE (AQA).
-We run the general Art course in a more two dimensional way.
-Teaching different projects every year such as What’s inside my head, Music, Cubism, Imaginary Buildings, Nature and Manmade.
+This course offers a broad based art course which allows all students to explore a variety of media throughout the course.
+On this course you will develop recording skills of drawing, you will learn to make using a variety of materials and learn to develop projects thoroughly using a wide variety of media.
+This course offers a great route into Art college, enabling you to develop a varied portfolio to secure your entry into Art college.
+We teach different projects every year such as What’s inside my head, Music, Cubism, Imaginary Buildings, Nature and Manmade.
 There are four assessment objectives, all equally weighted.
 You have to look at different artists to help inspire work and ideas, collect research to develop your ideas, use a wide variety of media to explore ideas and develop a final solution.

 Three dimensional Art and Design GCSE (AQA).

-Will have two projects in term one and two from a range of projects like interlocking containers, mask making, Cubism, Vintage art and Stella.
-We will then make using a wide variety of to explore the idea.
+We teach a variety of different projects on the three dimensional course allowing the students to explore art through a wide range of materials.
+The projects we run are interlocking containers, mask making, Cubism, recycling and Stella.
+We will use a wide variety of materials to explore the ideas.
 There are four objectives, all are equally weighted which should allow you to develop your ideas, by collecting images and ideas, using a wide variety of media, getting inspiration from artists and designers, and producing a final solution.
 It is recommended that any child taking Art obtains a sketch book from the shop at the school reception.
 A set of sketching pencils, coloured pencils, water colour paint and brushes will help with homework and classwork.

 Photography GCSE AQA